ministryofjustice/hmpps-accredited-programmes-manage-and-deliver-ui/README.md

 ### Production kubernetes alerts

 This is the severity label for production, determined by the `custom severity label`.
 See the above

-#non-production-kubernetes-alerts for more information.
-This is configured in `helm_deploy/values-prod.yaml`.
+# non-production-kubernetes-alerts for more information.
+This is configured in `helm_deploy/values-prod.yaml`

 ### Product ID

 This is so that we can link a component to a product and thus provide team and product information in the Developer Portal.
-Refer to the developer portal at https://developer-portal.hmpps.service.justice.gov.uk/products to find your product id.
+Refer to the developer portal at <https://developer-portal.hmpps.service.justice.gov.uk/products> to find your product id.
 This is configured in `helm_deploy/<project_name>/values.yaml`.

 ## Manually branding from template app